brthor/g-assist-plugin-voice-mode/README.md

 ## Installation & Setup Guide

 ### Step 1: Get the Plugin Files
-Download the latest `VoiceMode.zip` release from the project's page and extract its contents.
+Download the latest `VoiceMode.zip` release from the [project's release page](https://github.com/brthor/g-assist-plugin-voice-mode/releases) and extract its contents.

 ### Step 2: Install the Plugin
 1. Open File Explorer and navigate to the G-Assist plugins directory.
 If it doesn't exist, create it.
 The path is: